absmach/supermq/docs/bootstrap.md

 - device, for any reason, fails to start a communication with the configured Mainflux services (server not responding, authentication failure, etc..).
 - device, for any reason, wants to update its configuration

+> Bootstrapping and provisioning are two different procedures.
+Provisioning refers to entities management while bootstrapping is related to entity configuration.

 ![bootstrapping flow](img/bs_flow.gif)

 ### Configuration